Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/use_cases/notations/weighted_planar_trees.md

 ## Linearization Strategy

-We're now in a position we can describe a linearization strategy for our weighted arborescent trees.
+We're now in a position we can describe a linearization strategy for our weighted planar trees.
 With compatibility in mind, we will consider all trees to be encoded as an abbreviated tree but not requiring a tree to actually be abbreviated.
 We will make two assumptions on presentation of the tree, weights for all vertices of valence 2 fall on the "same" side of the cyclic order, we will give analogy to a compass in our encoding, select one of 001-179 or 181-359.
 When hand encoding this assumption shouldn't be to cumbersome, but if the encoding of arbitrarily weighted two vertices is desired, simply encodes the vertex as essential.
 The second assumption we will make on trees is that all trees are assumed to be connected.
 If trees with multiple components are desired, a modification must be made to the code base to interpret multiple root vertices, this should be simple but out of scope for this project.
 It's worth